DavidAvenda05/DavidAvenda05/README.md

-### Hi there 👋
+### Hi there, I´m David Avendaño👋
-Juan David Avendaño

-Estudiante Ingeníeria de sistemas😉👨‍💻
+##😉👨‍💻Estudiante Ingeníeria de sistemas😉👨‍💻
+-
+-
+-
+-
+-
 <!--
 **DavidAvenda05/DavidAvenda05** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.